sheenmsn/Credit_Card_Fraud_Detection/README.md

 - **CatBoost Classifier**: Obtained an ROC AUC score of 97.61% after hyperparameter tuning.

-## Comparison and Selection of Best Model**

 The CatBoost Classifier Obtained the highest ROC AUC score of 97.61% among all models.
 Hence, the CatBoost Classifier is selected as the best model for credit card fraud detection.

-# Discussion of Future Work
+## Discussion of Future Work

-## Potential Improvements
+### Potential Improvements

-- Feature Engineering: Additional exploration of feature engineering techniques to enhance model performance.
+- **Feature Engineering**: Additional exploration of feature engineering techniques to enhance model performance.

-- Advanced Algorithms: Exploring advanced algorithms like XGBoost, LightGBM, or neural networks.
+- **Advanced Algorithms**: Exploring advanced algorithms like XGBoost, LightGBM, or neural networks.

-- Real-time Monitoring: Implementation of the model into a real-time monitoring system for timely detection of fraudulent transactions.
+- **Real-time Monitoring**: Implementation of the model into a real-time monitoring system for timely detection of fraudulent transactions.

-- Regular Model Updates: Periodic re-training of the model with new data to adjust to changing fraud patterns.
+- **Regular Model Updates**: Periodic re-training of the model with new data to adjust to changing fraud patterns.

-# Benefits for the Company
+### Benefits for the Company

 - **Cost Savings**: This model helps to prevent financial losses resulting from fraud, by accurately identifying fraudulent transactions.
 This is to reimburse customers for illegal transactions and to mitigate potential legal and administrative penalties related to fraud cases.
 Overall, by reducing financial liabilities associated with fraud the model helps to reduce costs.